 The fourth quarter typically marks the beginning of open enrollment, which is when employees can select their benefits for the upcoming year.
 If you haven’t already, make it a priority to complete your employer’s open enrollment so that you can secure benefits for 2021 that fit your needs.

 If you miss out on open enrollment, you will be stuck with the selections from the previous year or no benefits at all.

 “Don’t overlook this opportunity to make any changes to your benefits, such as adding or removing a spouse or significant other,” McBride says.
 “Consider utilizing a flexible spending account to pay for next year’s health care, dependent care or transit costs.
 This saves you money by allowing you to pay with pretax dollars.
 Think of it as getting a discount equal to your tax bracket.”

 11. Get a free copy of your credit report

-Have you checked in on your credit report lately?
+Have you checked your credit report lately?
 If you answered no, check to make sure that everything’s how it should be.